nitink-prog/Recipe-Directory/README.md

 - Efficient configuration of database.
 - Pulling real-time data and handling errors.
   - Changes to any recipe are instantly reflected in the Home page and the Recipe page.
+- Search for recipes in the directory.

+### APIs

+- Handling returned data safely with Loading state and Error handling.
+- Mapping data for visually appealing table display.
+- Dropdown menu for displaying data based on particular building.

 ### Component Tree